william-dawson/NTPoly-SPEC/ReadMe.md

 of these values, with `1e-6` leading to more accurate, but more floating point intensive results.

-Input files and their corresponding reference files are in the `Benchmarks` directory.
+Input files are in the `Benchmarks` directory.
+They are organized by the basis set used, with different basis sets having different sparsity.

+The final parameter `loop_times` controls how many times the inverse is computed.
+In real world applications, we frequently need to compute the same function on many different matrices with similar structure.
+By increasing the loop_times, you can simulate this real workload.

 Citation
 --------------------------------------------------------------------------------